newatoms/guides/github-guide/readme.md

 2. Make a branch and give it a self explanatory name.
 3. Make a new file in designated folder (filename + filetype, for text it's *.md* for *[Markdown](../glossary/markdown.md)*).
 4. When writing or editing keep in mind to make commits (i.e. saves or changes) when changing something.
 5. Each change you make requires a commit -- if you edit an existing document you have to commit at least once per sentence, if you create a new document you can commit each paragraph.
-This allows you and others to accept or reject each individual change.
+This allows you and others to accept or reject each individual change and enables you to explain why you made a certain change.

 Example: ```internal/guides/medium-guide```